aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

    ```

    - **Command line:** We have to pass the input from the host to the input of the container (`--interactive`) and tell the process the input is coming from a terminal (`--tty`).
-   - **Shared data:** A mounted drive gives the container access to to the repository and give the host access to generated artifacts (`--mount`).
+   - **Shared data:** A mounted drive gives the container access to to the repository and gives the host access to generated artifacts (`--mount`).
    - **User_ID:** By default the ubuntu container has root UID which means all the generated artifacts will be owned by root.
 Use the host's UID in the container (`--user`).

 3. Invoke the task runner from within the container